Skip to content

 Multilingual Service

 All four pilot hospitals have bilingual and multilingual medical teams.
-Peking University Shenzhen Hospital has an 86-person bilingual volunteer team (including 15 minor language specialists).
+Peking University Shenzhen Hospital has 80+ bilingual volunteers and CIHA international certification (Apr 2026).
 HKU-Shenzhen Hospital has fully English-language systems, self-service machines, and dedicated English hotlines.

 One-Stop Efficient Service